frees-io/freestyle/docs/src/main/tut/docs/http/finch.md

 import freestyle.implicits._
 ```

-In this example we will create a Finch `Endpoint` which will be able to calculate the greatest common divisor (GCD) of two natural numbers.
+In this example, we will create a Finch `Endpoint` which will be able to calculate the greatest common divisor (GCD) of two natural numbers:

 ```tut:book
 @free trait Calc[F[_]] {